-Response: Based upon review of the Comprehensive Plan, the project supports multiple relevant sections.
-Project will include a non-motorized facility along the south edge within the unopened ROW.
+Response: Based upon review of the Comprehensive Plan, the project supports multiple relevant sections (see attached memo).
+Consistent with the Non-Motorized Plan, the project will include a non-motorized pedestrian facility along the south edge within the unopened ROW.